abc-valera/netsly-golang/README.md

 ## Initial project setup

+1. Make sure the correct version of go is installed on your machine
+2. Install Podman
+3. Install Task
+4. Clone the repo
+5. Run `git config --local core.hooksPath .githooks` in the root of the project
-Create .env (or dev.env) file.
+6. Create .env (or dev.env) file.
 Project should be launched with the correct environment set.

 ## Formatters setup